kamidev/survey_api/README.md

 ```shell
 mix archive.install https://github.com/phoenixframework/archives/raw/master/phx_new.ez
 ```
-Install the latest version of the Elixir package manager.
+Make sure you have the latest version of the Elixir package manager.

 ```shell
 mix local.hex